jreuel64/jreuel64.github.io/README.md

 	 Tumbnails -> just smaller version of full photo just resize in html or get 2 versions of same photo

-	 Some Images not loading in safari
+	 translate languages in language selector?